By Train from Bulgaria to RomaniaAthens to Paris

 Ruse is a major industrial center.
 There is machinery and ship construction, with the Ruse shipyard and Vripack, a yacht design company.
 Also, light industries (textiles and food processing), petroleum and chemical plants, and large metal-working companies.

 The Danube is quite wide.
-In the first picture we are looking west or upstream as we begin to cross the bridge.
+In the first picture below, we are looking west or upstream as we begin to cross the bridge.
 It is a large river, starting in the Black Forest in southwestern Germany and draining most of central and eastern Europe south of the Czech Republic and Poland.
 The Volga is the only European river that is longer, and it's all the way east in central Russia, draining into the Caspian Sea.

 In the second picture we are looking downstream from the Danube Bridge as we cross from Bulgaria to the Romanian city of Giurgiu.